Skip to main content

 Why is a Landfill Gas Risk Assessment required?

-For property owners, prospective buyers, developers, and construction professionals, understanding the implications of landfill buffer zones is essential.
-Developments located in proximity to former landfills may be subject to additional planning requirements due to the potential for subsurface gas migration.
-Gases such as methane and carbon dioxide can accumulate in enclosed structures, posing significant health and safety risks, including the potential for fire or explosion.
-Regulatory authorities may require environmental assessments, gas mitigation measures, or design modifications prior to granting planning approval.
-Early consideration of these factors can help avoid compliance issues, mitigate safety concerns, and reduce delays or unforeseen costs during project delivery.
+For property owners, prospective buyers, developers, and construction professionals across Melbourne, Geelong, and regional Victoria, understanding the implications of landfill buffer zones is essential.
+Developments located near former landfills may be subject to additional planning requirements due to the risk of subsurface gas migration, with methane and carbon dioxide capable of accumulating in enclosed structures and posing serious fire, explosion, and health risks.
+Regulatory authorities, including local councils and EPA Victoria, may require environmental assessments, gas mitigation measures, or design modifications before granting planning approval.
+Identifying these risks early can prevent compliance issues, avoid safety incidents, and reduce delays or unforeseen costs during project delivery.

 Environmental & Health Risks